carriedaymont/growthcleanr/README-adjustcarryforward.md

 9       1.0         3        3           5.5                4               0              0.5             1.5
 ```

-The output, in the `output/` directory will contain the sweep parameters, like
+The output in the working directory will contain the sweep parameters, like
-the above, in a file called `params.csv`, and the output with adjustment results
-in a file called `all-adjusted.csv`.
+the above, in a file called `test_adjustcarrforward_DATE_TIME_parameters.csv`, and the output with adjustment results in a file called `test_adjustcarrforward_DATE_TIME.csv`, where DATE and TIME are the system date and time.

 For example, a 5-step sweep with the `line-grid` search would be run with this command: